nengo/keras-spiking/docs/installation.rst

 Requirements
 ------------
-Keras Spiking works with Python 3.6 or later.  ``pip`` will do its best to install all of Keras Spiking's requirements automatically.
+KerasSpiking works with Python 3.6 or later.  ``pip`` will do its best to install all of KerasSpiking's requirements automatically.
 However, if anything goes wrong during this process you can install the requirements manually and then try to ``pip install keras-spiking`` again.

 Developer installation
 ----------------------
-If you want to modify Keras Spiking, or get the very latest updates, you will need to perform a developer installation:
+If you want to modify KerasSpiking, or get the very latest updates, you will need to perform a developer installation:

 .. code-block:: bash